The Children's Discovery Museum offers museum goers a blend of permanent and changing educational exhibits.

 Get up close and see a replica of a dam on the Mississippi River.
 Young engineers learn a few fundamentals of hydro-physics as they control the flow of the water through the dam and observe its effects on boats traveling the river.

-New "lake: exhibit will be transformed into one of Itasca County's 1000 lakes and will feature a log cabin, fishing boat, dock, swampland obstacle course, and an elevated "yurt" with a slide.
+A large area of the museum is being transformed into one of Itasca County's 1000 lakes and will feature a log cabin, fishing boat, dock, swampland obstacle course, and an elevated "yurt" with a slide.
 There is also a child-sized theater with a stage curtain for dramatic presentations.
-Science content will include life cycles, invasive species that threaten our lakes, food chains, water quality, ground water and identification of fish and species.
+Science content will include life cycles, invasive species that threaten our lakes, food chains, water quality, and identification of fish species.

 The 2,000 square foot Art Room offers several